drivendataorg/scipy_proceedings/papers/drivendata/main.md

 ## Conclusion

 Zamba is a powerful tool in supporting wildlife conservation.
 Initially developed to tackle the technically demanding task of processing camera-trap videos, it has since expanded to handle images as well.
 A key capability of Zamba is the ability to fine-tune models to better target specific habitats or expand to new subjects of interest, with support for species classification for both videos and images.
 The Zamba open source package supports programmatic use at the command line or as a Python library, while Zamba Cloud provides a no-code option for non-programmer users.
 The use of automated machine learning workflows for camera trap data can save countless hours of valuable time, speed up conservation interventions, and enable camera traps to be used to their fullest potential.

+## Acknowledgments

+This project has been supported by funding from the Max Planck Institute for Evolutionary Anthropology, the Arcus Foundation, the Patrick J. McGovern Foundation, and the WILDLABS Awards 2024.

+The authors express their gratitude to collaborators, advisors, and data providers at the following organizations: the Max Planck Institute for Evolutionary Anthropology, the German Centre for Integrative Biodiversity Research (iDiv) Halle-Jena-Leipzig, the Helversen’sche Stiftung, and Dan Morris.
+The authors thank the other contributors to the Zamba and Zamba Cloud code bases: Justin Chung Clark, Robert Gibboni, Katie Wetstone, Tamara Glazer, Casey Fitzpatrick, Isaac Slavitt, and Stan Triepels.
+The authors also thank Dmytro Poplavskiy, the winner of the Pri-Matrix Challenge, whose winning solution was the basis for the original Zamba V1 video species classification model; and Kirill Brodt, the second-place winner of the Deep Chimpact Challenge, whose solution is the basis for the depth estimation model.
+The authors thank Hannah Moshontzde la Rocha for review and edits to the manuscript.
+Finally, the authors thank the reviewers who provided constructive comments and suggestions to improve the quality of the manuscript.